About The Scheme

 - It aims to pay compensation within three months of a bank failure.

-- It is operated by an independent Board which is separate from both the Guernsey Financial Services Commission and the States of Guernsey.
+- It is operated by an independent statutory Board which is separate from both the Guernsey Financial Services Commission and the States of Guernsey.

-Other Documents on the website for a detailed understanding of how the Scheme works.
-Clients should contact their bank to establish what level of protection they can expect under the Scheme.
+This is only a summary; for further information you should read the Scheme Leaflet, which includes a ‘frequently asked questions’ section, or look at the Legislation and Other Documents on the website for a detailed understanding of how the Scheme works.
+Deposit holders should contact their bank to establish what level of protection they can expect under the Scheme.